OmerOzbektas/FOPID-Temperature-Control-with-S-Curve-Reference/README.md

 ---

 ## Notes

-This repo is not just “control theory practice.”
 It’s my attempt to build a control solution that can be **moved from simulation to real hardware** without falling apart.